 BetterTrader displays a bar after the release showing the magnitude of the result.
 The display also includes a small information box of historical data to aid in the decision made, such as “this release is the lowest in the last 7 years, 9 months”.

-Our algorithm designed to analyze data thoroughly for over 1,500 events and compute applicable, actionable information is a reliable, trusted way to analyze and trade for professionals.
+Our algorithm, which is designed to analyze data thoroughly for over 1,500 events and compute applicable, actionable information, is a reliable, trusted way to analyze and trade for professionals.

 Created by a team of pro-active, experienced traders who saw problems in their own field they would like to fix, BetterTrader is the first application of its kind on the market, built by people who know what you need, and actually care.